CameronTait/Shop_Inventory/README.md

 #### Priority List

-1. For the products - render the stock and selling price (any thing from the database)
+1. For the products - render the stock and selling price (any thing from the database) - DONE

-2. In the seed file - create a dummy 'No customer' entry
+2. In the seed file - create a dummy 'No customer' entry - DONE

 3. Create New Customers
     - a form which will enable you to put in new customer details (name)